 One of the major assumptions of this paper is that there is a third kind of individual that is neither concrete nor is a kind individual.
 I identified this as the generic individual.
-Like kind individual, it is an abstract individual, but it gets its own properties from generalizations about instances of a kind.
-I assume here that since they are based on rough generalizations about instances of a kind individual, they are bound by the unpronounced Gen operator as in the following: Dogs bark = Gen x [dog(x) \rightarrow bark (x)].
+Like kind individual, it is an abstract individual but it gets its own properties from generalizations about instances of a kind.
+Put differently, kind and generic individuals are different from concrete individuals in that they are not actual instances, but they defer from each other in that kinds are constructed from their instances (one can think of this in terms of type-shifting) while generic individuals are constructed from generalizations about these instances.
+I assume here that since they are based on rough generalizations about instances of a kind individual, they are bound by the unpronounced Gen operator as in the following: Dogs bark = Gen x $[dog(x) \rightarrow bark(x)]$.